 One out of every fifty automobile accidents involves a head-on collision.
 Although this number may seem low, nearly one out of ten motor vehicle accident fatalities is the result of a head-on crash.
 Our Miami, Florida car accident lawyers know that the injuries arising from head-on crashes can be life-altering and often fatal.
-This type of accident is all too common in Florida, especially since they are often preventable.
+This type of accident happens too frequently in Florida, especially since they are almost always preventable.

 Head-on collisions occur when the front end of one car collides with the front end of another car while the two vehicles are traveling in opposite directions.
 These types of car accidents are particularly dangerous because head-on collisions generate a massive amount of force on impact.
-Although some of this force may be absorbed by the front bumpers of the cars involved, if an oncoming vehicle is traveling at a high rate of speed, or if the road is not well-lit, the other driver may have little time to react and steer out of harm’s way, essentially driving into the path of the accident.
+Although some of this force may be absorbed by the front bumpers of the cars involved, if an oncoming vehicle is traveling at a high rate of speed, or if the road is not well-lit, the other driver may have little time to react and steer out of harm’s way.

 We have found that the most common cause of head-on collisions is driver distraction.
 Drivers may be distracted by many things including driving while texting or talking on a cell phone.
 Teenage drivers are often distracted by other teens in the car.
 Examples of head-on collisions include a driver who negligently crosses the median into oncoming traffic, a driver who fails to read the “wrong way” sign on a highway entrance ramp, a driver who drifts into oncoming traffic when negotiating a curve, or a driver who is under the influence of prescription drugs or alcohol.
 The prevalence of smartphones and the ability to check email and send text messages on the go, has only added to the high number of head-on collisions.